About American Robins

 Both males and females are grey above, orange to brick-red below, and their bills are yellow.
 Very young robins will show a speckled breast rather than the adult red.
 Full-grown adults are of medium size (about 10" long).
 When a robin flies, it shows two small white tips at the corners of its dark tail.

 Robins in Winter

 Robins do most of their feeding and foraging on the ground, where they will run or hop for several short steps and then often assume an erect posture, always on the lookout for possible danger.
-During winter and migration especially, robins often travel in flocks, so it’s not unusual to see a dozen or more birds foraging on the same lawn or perching in the same tree.
+During winter and migration especially, robins often travel in flocks.
+It's not unusual to see a dozen or more birds foraging on the same lawn or perching in the same tree.

-Robin nests are commonly built in trees and shrubs, reportedly as high as 70 feet but usually 10 to 25 feet.
+Nests are commonly built in trees and shrubs, reportedly as high as 70 feet but usually 10-25 feet.
 A preference for coniferous sites is evident early in the season.
 Robins occasionally nest on porches, sheltered windowsills, and the eaves of buildings, and artificial nesting shelves are sometimes accepted.
 Rarely, nests may be found in the crevices of natural cliffs or boulders, in stone walls, and even on the ground.

 During the warm months, a robin with an earthworm in its beak is a familiar sight.
 In addition to worms, they eat many insects and ground-dwelling larvae, as well as caterpillars, grasshoppers, and beetles.

 In winter, robins are nomadic.
 They fly in flocks and eat the berries of trees and shrubs that hold their fruit through the winter, including red cedar, American holly, hawthorn, and certain dogwood and crab apple species.
 As they deplete the food sources in one location, they move on in search of a new supply.

 Habitat & Range